arangodb/docs/3.11/foxx-reference-modules-queues.md

 Returns the queue for the given name.
 If the queue does not exist an exception is thrown instead.

-The queue will be looked up in the current database.
+The queue is looked up in the current database.

 **Arguments**